 5. Prep Service

 This cost is also paid by the seller and thus included in the Amazon FBA calculator.
-This cost is charged per item to prepare your goods for shipment for doing work like applying UPC code, wrapping items.
+This cost is charged per item to prepare your goods for shipment for doing work like applying UPC code and wrapping items.

-When to use the Amazon FBA Calculator for best results
+How to use Amazon FBA Calculator for the best results

 The FBA Calculator can be extremely useful when you’re looking for new products to sell.
 It will provide you with an estimate of the FBA fees per unit and a rough estimate of your net profit and margin when you start to sell the item via FBA.